COVID-19 recovery package: EU leaders extend talks after failing to reach agreement | DW | 18.07.2020

 The EU summit on a shared coronavirus stimulus package will now reconvene on Sunday in Brussels after meetings on Friday and Saturday failed to overcome resistance from the Netherlands and some other member states.

-The EU summit remained deadlocked over a shared economic stimulus package to recoup the damage caused by the coronavirus pandemic.
+The EU summit remained deadlocked on Saturday over a shared economic stimulus package to recoup the damage caused by the coronavirus pandemic.

 The summit was supposed to end on Saturday but the bloc's 27 leaders failed to reach an agreement on how to spend an unprecedented €1.85 trillion ($2.1 trillion) stimulus package and what strings should be attached to it.